apiedev/apd_spt_smallcases/README.md

 You can still open the bag inventory by double clicking on it/right click and open.
 I wish I could move the inventory of the Fannypack slightly to the left, but that's beyond my means lol.
 So for now, we get half of a new backpack added to our inventory.

+As far as insurance is concerned, it's a little weird and honestly needs more testing lol.
+Some items will stay with you on death like a secure case, other items are lost on death.
+Here is an example I just tested:
+I had the Fannypack with each of the small cases containing one or two items. out of everything I packed (key in the keytool, water in the lunchbox, keycard money and key in the docs, ammo in the ammopouch, and a grizzly in the medpouch) I only lost the keys and keycard on death.
+I am in NO WAY guaranteeing you won't lose items in the Fannypack, but there is a chance lol.
+Only put items that are expendable in the Fannypack, I am NOT responsible for you losing all your keys because you didn't read this description lol.

 The Fannypack is added to usec, bear, pmcbot, and assault bots.

 Big shoutout to Jehree's custom case framework for doing all the legwork!
 All I did was tweak a few things to add special slot support (thanks to jbs4bmx Special Slots), and ended up making the case framework support multiple cases so this mod didn't need to be 6 separate folders lol.